FindoraNetwork/findora-wiki/docs/guides/Rialto/using-rialto.md

 The second step is where the bridging occurs, where you select amount of asset to bridge and the destination.
 Let's get into it.
 ### Connect Rialto Bridge to Wallet

-First head to the Rialto bridge (on Anvil testnet) at [anvil.rialtobridge.io](https://anvil.rialtobridge.io/) and click on `Connect Wallet`.
+First head to the Rialto bridge at https://bridge.findora.org/ and click on `Connect Wallet`.

 <img src={useBaseUrl("/img/evm/rialto-explainer-1.png")} width="80%" height="40%"/>